Free Trial

 • In its most recent quarterly report, Gaming and Leisure Properties reported earnings per share of $0.96, which fell slightly short of analyst expectations, despite a year-over-year revenue increase of 3.8% to $394.9 million.

 Gaming and Leisure Properties, Inc. (NASDAQ:GLPI - Get Free Report) announced a quarterly dividend on Friday, August 29th, RTT News reports.
-Investors of record on Friday, September 12th will be paid a dividend of 0.78 per share by the real estate investment trust on Friday, September 26th.
-This represents a c) annualized dividend and a yield of 6.5%.
+Investors of record on Friday, September 12th will be given a dividend of 0.78 per share by the real estate investment trust on Friday, September 26th.
+This represents a c) dividend on an annualized basis and a dividend yield of 6.5%.
 The ex-dividend date is Friday, September 12th.

 Gaming and Leisure Properties Company Profile